How Telehealth Can Ease the Nationwide Nursing Shortage

 Benefits of Telehealth in Nursing

-Telehealth nursing can be practiced almost anywhere, and it enables nurses to connect with patients without lost time spent traveling, registering, waiting, etc. like there would be with traditional appointments and visits.
+Telehealth nursing can be practiced almost anywhere, and it enables nurses to connect with patients without lost time spent traveling, registering, and waiting like there would be with traditional appointments and visits.

 There are several additional ways telehealth is helping to ease the burden of the nursing shortage: